starburst997/unity-github-actions/README.md

 ## Run the actions

-Now that we have all the needed secrets, we can call the workflow for each platforms individually to test each release.
+Now that we have all the needed secrets and variables, we can call the workflow for each platforms individually to test each release.
 To do so, go to the **Actions** tab of your repository in Github, select a platform on the left panel and click **Run workflow**.

 iOS / macOS requires that you run the **Apple Setup** workflow once to link it to the [match](https://docs.fastlane.tools/actions/match/) repository.